 - Q5101 filgrastim, bio similar (Zarxio)

-Prior authorization is not required for4:
+Prior authorization is NOT required for the following5:

 - Radio-therapeutic agents (e.g., Zevalin and Xofigo)